Rick Nelson and the Stone Canyon Band in Germany – Mar. 24, 1970

 An excerpt from the book “Ricky Nelson Idol For A Generation” by Joel Selvin

 Goldrush is the name of the band that Randy put together with Stephen Love in Scottsbluff.
-A photo of the two of them at a gig is on Randy’s first solo album page.
+A photo of Randy and Stephen at a gig at the Woodshed in 1970 is below.
+Prior to the band name of Goldrush they used the name Evergreens very briefly.

-“In early 1971 Randy Meisner returned to the Stone Canyon Band after his stint at a John Deere dealership.”
+“In early 1971 Randy Meisner returned to the Stone Canyon Band after his stint at a John Deere dealership.During his absence, Nelson had recorded the uneven ‘Rick Sings Nelson’, produced by Ronstadt’s manager John Boylan, who had been instrumental in nudging Rick toward country rock.”

 “Explains Meisner, Allen Kemp called me and told me the job was open again, so I went back to L.A. and rejoined Rick for another six months.”